Building homes and communities

 We build to last - focusing on sustainable homes and developments.

-Our developments are usually a mix of affordable housing, such as shared ownership homes, and ones for private sale.
+Our developments are usually a mix of affordable housing tenures and properties available for outright sale.

 We’re working with major house builders and local authorities on joint ventures.
 These enable us to develop more homes and build at scale.

-We’re part of Clarion Housing Group, a business for social purpose.
+We’re the development arm of Clarion Housing Group, a business for social purpose.
 This means we reinvest any surplus in providing affordable housing and developing communities.

 Our development plans

 new homes in the pipeline

 homes regenerating a brownfield site on Kirkstall Road, Leeds - a placemaking project bringing together living, working, culture, and leisure